-

 How is money laundering and terrorist financing regulated in your jurisdiction?

-Law No. 25,246 (as amended and restated, the “AMLTF Law”) regulates the anti-money laundering and terrorism financing in Argentina.
-This Law establishes a procedure to detect, prevent, and report suspicious operations that could be related to this kind of crime.
+The AML/CTF Law regulates anti-money laundering and counter terrorism financing in Argentina.
+The AML/CTF Law establishes a procedure to detect, prevent, and report suspicious operations that could be related to this kind of crime.
 The entities enforced to report these situations to the Financial Information Unit have a cautious and detailed reporting and information procedure.
-It is mandatory to report any suspicious transaction or situation regardless of its amount and whether it was carried out isolated or frequently.
+It is mandatory to report any suspicious transaction or situation in some cases regardless of its amount and whether it was carried out isolated or frequently.

 -